Skip to main content

 TCO Calculation Tool

-The cam-estimate-forecaster projects year-by-year CAM charges based on current expense trends and lease provisions, giving you the forward TCO trajectory for any tenant without manual spreadsheet work.
-Combine this with base rent escalation schedules to build a complete 10-year TCO model in minutes.
+The cam-estimate-forecaster projects year-by-year CAM charges based on current expense trends and lease provisions.
+You get the forward TCO trajectory for any tenant without manual spreadsheet work.
+Combine this with base rent escalation schedules to build a complete 10-year TCO model.

 Need lease data before you reconcile?